AWStats was useful for integrating access logs from multiple servers

 This is Yamada from the Systems Department.

-This time, we will discuss how to combine Apache access logs distributed across multiple web servers into one.
+This time, I'll be talking about how to consolidate Apache access logs distributed across multiple web servers into one.

-Of course, access logs are different for each server.
+Of course, the access logs are different for each server.

 "logresolvemerge.pl"

-This is a script that is included in an access analysis tool called "awstats" that I haven't seen recently.
+This is a script in an access analysis tool called "awstats," which has become less common recently.

 This runs logresolvemerge in command line to open one or several